 The following documents are required to file ITR for Capital Gains:

-Note: If you have set up STP or switched from one mutual fund scheme to another or from a regular plan to a direct plan and vice versa, then they are considered a sale of mutual fund units, and there will be capital gain loss again these movements.
+Note: If you have set up STP or switched from one mutual fund scheme to another or from a regular plan to a direct plan and vice versa, then they are considered a sale of mutual fund units, and there will be capital gain or loss against these movements.

-2. If you have sold real estate property: Take a professional’s help to calculate capital gain.
-They will need a Sale deed or purchase deed of the capital asset.
+- If you have sold real estate property: Take a professional’s help to calculate capital gain.
+They will need a sale deed or purchase deed of the capital asset.

-How to Fill ITR-2 / ITR-3 for Capital Gains
+How to Fill ITR Form ITR-2 / ITR-3 for Capital Gains

-When filling Capital gain forms, it’s the same for both ITR-2 / ITR-3.
+When filling out Capital gain forms, the same procedure applies to both forms, ITR-2 / ITR-3 (the old and new tax regimes).

 To fill out the ITR form online, follow these steps: